airqo-platform/AirQo-api/src/beacon-api/README.md

 ## Support

-Internal service - Contact the hardware team for support. or stuff
+Internal service - Contact the hardware team for support.